top of page

 AUDITION ANNOUNCEMENT

-The Dio - Dining & Entertainment, Livingston County's award-winning professional theatre company, is thrilled to announce auditions for their upcoming production of The Roommate by Jen Silverman, directed by Steve DeBruyne.
-Actors of color are especially encouraged to audition.
-Video submissions only, accepted through Monday, December 1.
-In-person callbacks will take place from 6pm to 11pm on Tuesday, December 9 at The Dio, 177 E. Main Street, Pinckney MI, 48169.
+The Dio - Dining & Entertainment, Livingston County's award-winning professional theatre company, is thrilled to announce auditions for their upcoming production of THE CRUCIBLE, a dramatic thriller by Arthur Miller, directed by Steve DeBruyne.
+Video submissions only, accepted through Sunday, May 10.
+In-person callbacks will take place from 6pm to 11pm on Sunday, May 17 at The Dio, 177 E. Main Street, Pinckney MI, 48169.

 CASTING NON-EQUITY ACTORS FOR THE FOLLOWING ROLES: